-Let’s start at the beginning of my journey… actually, I struggled to slim this down to 70,000 words in my latest book so maybe I won’t.
-I’ll cut a long story SUPER, SUPER short.
+Let’s start at the beginning of my journey… actually, I struggled to slim this down to 70,000 words in my latest book, Crashing Into Potential: Living with my injured brain, so maybe I won’t.
+I’ll just cut a long story SUPER, SUPER short.

 The accident did some brutal damage – I spent two and a half weeks in a coma and I broke C5 and C6 vertebrae in my neck.
-This resulted in wearing an uncomfortable halo to support my head for a couple of months while the vertebrae mended themselves.
+With that came major ligament damage to the base of my skull.
+This resulted in wearing an uncomfortable halo to support my head for a couple of months while the vertebrae and ligament mended themselves.
 The accident caused a severe brain injury from a hit to my head that crumbled my face like a yoyo cookie.
-You know the ones that are IMPOSSIBLE to eat without making it look like a dog’s breakfast all over your lap?
+You know the ones that are IMPOSIBLE to eat without making it look like a dog’s breakfast all over your lap?
 Yeah, well that was my face minus the delicious creamy center.
 To reconstruct my face the magician at The Royal Melbourne Hospital bolted a bunch of titanium plates to it – 11 in total.
 On top of that I severed three of my five right-arm brachial plexus nerves, making it near on impossible even to butter a piece of toast … which sucks because I really like toast.

 I stayed at Epworth Rehabilitation, in Melbourne, for three years to fix my broken brain until I was finally released into the wild.
 I went in as an injured boy and came out as an injured man.
 Three years in rehab will do that to you.
-It fixed me up pretty damn well actually, so I basically owe these people my life.
+They fixed me up pretty damn well actually, so I basically owe these people my life.
 I am able to do what I do now because of the endless hours of rehabilitation they put me through.
 When I say ‘endless’ I actually mean ‘END-LESS’, as in NO END.
 In a way that there was no end in sight… until at last it ended.
 OK, you get it!
-Now, almost nine years on, I am still doing rehab, both with a therapist and self-directed therapy in the pool at the local gym 4 to 5 days a week.
-Yes, that’s it; I’m in the hydro pool at the gym with my old mate Nancy most mornings at 6 o’clock.
+Now, nine Over a decade on, I am still doing rehab, both with a therapist and self-directed therapy at the local gym and at home, and having operations to get this old... young boy working again!

-Throughout this journey, I have learned many, many valuable life lessons, but I believe these four have influenced my life the most:
+Throughout this journey, I have learned many, many valuable life lessons, but the four pillars to my successful recovery have been:

 #1 – Choices